 The Museum of the Imperial Fora (located inside) teaches visitors about the intricate network of fora (town squares) that made up the ancient city.

-- Entrance Ticket to Trajan Markets and Imperial Fora Museum
+- Access to Trajan Markets and Imperial Fora Museum

 - Access to temporary exhibitions

 Show your smartphone ticket at the box office.